AElfProject/AElf/docs/tutorials/developing-smart-contracts/setup.md

 dotnet run bin/Debug/netcoreapp3.0/AElf.Boilerplate.Launcher
 ```

-{% hint style="info" %}
+{% hint style="warning" %}
- when running the Boilerplate, you might see some errors related to an incorrect password, to solve this you need to backup your `data-dir/keys/` folder and start with an empty folder.
+ When running the Boilerplate, you might see some errors related to an incorrect password, to solve this you need to backup your `data-dir/keys/` folder and start with an empty folder.
+ {% endhint %}

 At this point the smart contract has been deployed and is ready to use.
 You should see the node's logs.
 You can now stop the node by killing the process (usually **control-c** or **ctrl-c** in the terminal).